scottish-government-design-system/design-system/README.md

-# Digital Scotland Design System
+# Scottish Government Design System

 This repository contains all the code needed to start building user interfaces for websites and web applications for the Scottish Government and other Scottish public sector bodies.

-See live examples of the available components, alongside guidance on how and when to use them in the [Digital Scotland Design System](https://designsystem.gov.scot/).
+See live examples of the available components, alongside guidance on how and when to use them in the [Scottish Government Design System](https://designsystem.gov.scot/).

 ## Feedback, help or support